 Browser Cache Expiration

 Determine the length of time Cloudflare instructs a visitor’s browser to cache files.
 During this period, the browser loads the files from its local cache, speeding up page loads.
-It's up to you how long you set the cache period.
-Set it to longer period when your website's content doesn't change that often.
+Therefore, it’s up to you how long you set the cache period.
+Set it to a longer period when your website’s content doesn’t change that often.

 If your server goes down, Cloudflare will serve your website’s static pages from their cache.